Table of Contents

 4, Silk-Cotton Kurtas

 Understandably, many people don’t like to flaunt cotton and linen at festivals or traditional parties and weddings.
 But does that mean you will have to seek refuge in heavy-weight fabrics and compromise on the comfort factor?
 Of course, not!
-Instead, you can add silk-cotton kurtas to your collection in vibrant, bright hues to rock the summer weddings.
+Instead, you can add silk-cotton kurtas to your collection in vibrant, bright hues to rock summer weddings.

 Pure silk cotton handwoven fabrics from Chanderi and Maheshwar in Madhya Pradesh offer immense comfort and the necessary glitz to ace the parties and events held in the summer months.
-The elegant sheen from the silk, the comfort provided by the cotton, and the extra weft motifs did by the weavers come together in silk-cotton fabrics.
+The elegant sheen from the silk, the comfort provided by the cotton, and the extra weft motifs done by the weavers come together in silk-cotton fabrics.
 They create kurtas that promise to make you stand apart in the crowd without leaving behind your comfort.
 They can be easily teamed with your silk churidars or pajamas for the most elegant look.

 When it comes to fabrics for kurta sets for men, India has a treasure trove to offer.
 Besides the silk-cotton material, which requires a bit of maintenance, most cotton and linen fabrics are extremely easy to handle and maintain.
 All the ones mentioned here are skin-friendly and come with a long shelf-life.